-Join us today with Trish Weir, a labor and delivery nurse of 17 years to explain the five most important things to know before labor!
+Join us today with Trish Ware, a labor and delivery nurse of 17 years to explain the five most important things to know before labor!

 Over the past 17 years, Trish has developed a reputation for making laboring mamas feel empowered and confident — even if she’s not in the labor room with them.
 She has spent many years analyzing the literature & her own experiences in the labor room to prepare and educate mothers for a confident labor!
 Here are

 - Remove fixed expectations: When women have trauma from previous birth experiences, it is sometimes hard to let go of that.

 - Embrace the entropy: Labor rarely goes as planned, so getting comfortable with the potential paths that can unfold is extremely important!

 - Prepare: Being educated on what’s happening to your body is important so you can make informed decisions during labor.

 - Decide on a specific person (nurse, another mom, a doula, midwife), to ask questions when you’re beginning to feel uncertain.

 - If you have a question or something in your body feels off, don't be afraid to talk to your provider about it.
 You are not meant to do this alone, and your body often knows best!